sunny/active_currency/README.md

 end
 ```

-Then call `rake db:migrate` to create the table that holds the currency rates
+Then call `bundle exec rake db:migrate` to create the table that holds
-and fill it for the first time.
+the currency rates and fill it for the first time.

 ## Contributing